Michael Reese Hospital: History

 As early as the 1940s, the area surrounding Michael Reese Hospital was already in economic and physical decline.
 The hospital, along with Illinois Institute of Technology (IIT) and Mercy Hospital and Medical Center, was one of the businesses in the area responsible for creating the South Side Planning Board.
 IIT and Michael Reese opted to try urban renewal instead of abandoning the neighborhood altogether.
-From 1954 to 1986, Reese purchased adjacent properties, (such as the Conrad Seipp Brewery on 27th Street, which failed and closed in 1933 as a result of Prohibition), demolished existing structures on those properties, and constructed additional clinics and pavilions on the growing campus.
+From 1954 to 1986, Reese purchased adjacent properties, (such as the Conrad Seipp Brewery on 27th Street, which had failed and closed in 1933 as a result of Prohibition).
+Reese demolished existing structures on those properties, and constructed additional clinics and pavilions on the growing campus.
 The new buildings housed many specialty clinics, including a tumor center, a Psychosomatic and Psychiatric Institute, a city public health clinic, a nurse's residence and school building, a heart surgery center, the Siegel Institute for Communicative Disorders, and the Simon Wexler outpatient psychiatric facility.
 At its height, the hospital had 2,400 beds and was the largest hospital in Chicago.
 At the time of its closure, there were only 150.
 In 1991, Michael Reese Hospital was acquired by Humana.
 In March 1993, Humana spun off its hospitals under the name Galen Health Care.
 In June, Galen merged with Columbia Healthcare.
 In 1994, Columbia merged with HCA to form Columbia/HCA.